Bicolline: Monsters and war machines

-Please note that all physical contact and violent or disregardful behavior are strictly forbidden.
+All physical contact and violent or disregardful behavior are strictly forbidden.

 Activities

-As many as 4250 people attend the main event The Great Battle of Bicolline.
+As many as 4,250 people attend the main event The Great Battle of Bicolline.
 Participants travel from Canada, the United States, Europe and Australia to participate.
 Dozens of volunteers and a core group of employees work all year to create one of the world's largest and most decorum-rich LARP settings.
-In addition to the Great Battle various events are held throughout the year including the Bal Pourpre (approximately 1000 people in March), tavern evenings (300-500 peoples about 7-8 times per year) and campaigns and battle scenarios of all kinds that usually attract several hundred people.
+In addition to the Great Battle, various events are held throughout the year including the Bal Pourpre (approximately 1000 people in March), tavern evenings (300–500 peoples about 7–8 times per year) and campaigns and battle scenarios of all kinds that usually attract several hundred people.